St4NNi/jam-rs/docs/REMOTE_RESOURCES.md

 s3://surveillance-catalog/metagenomes/sample_001.jma
 ```

+Production JMA rows also provide the checksum-bound `jma_index` object.
+The
+index identifies exact archive ranges and is not guessed from a signed archive
+URL.

 Relative local paths are resolved relative to the catalog file.
 Absolute local
 paths and `file://` paths are accepted as written.
 HTTP, HTTPS, and S3
 locators require a host/bucket and object key as appropriate.